s3778046/TradeMatchLogin/README.md

 ### https://localhost:7247/api/auth/register
 - Registers a new User
 - Adds all user register data to relevant tables and links with foreign keys
-- returns a JWT token
+- returns a JWT
 ### https://localhost:7247/api/auth/login
-- Logs in a regigistered user (Checks username and password in login table)
+- Logs in a registered user (Checks username and password in login table)
-- Returns a JWT token
+- Returns a JWT

 ## GET
 ### https://localhost:7247/api/user